-However, you have buckled down sufficiently, so now let the Google Analytics do the snort work for you.
+Now let Google Analytics do the smart work for you.
 First, you’ll have to integrate your store with Google Analytics.
-For this, you need to take a guidance from the following tutorial, which helps you show down how to do it.
+For this, you need to take guidance from the following tutorial, which will help you find how you can do it.

-Update (2017): In the beginning, tracking Cart Abandonment in Google Analytics used to take some manual work, however now they do this automatically.
+In the beginning, tracking Cart Abandonment in Google Analytics used to take some manual work, however now you do this automatically.
 In case, you set up superior eCommerce Tracking to track your Cart Abandonment, then you simply need to do is navigate to: Conversions -> Shopping Behavior

 This rad new report is very effective and you can even make custom segments to retarget to.

 Every segment can be advertised in an unexpected way.
-For instance, people who don’t see an item, then you can send them advertisements to showing them what life would resemble with your item.
-If people who abandoned the procedure at checkout, then you can test out a win back campaign along with various offers.
-Like, give $5.00 or 10% OFF as an incentive to those customers, so that to make them complete their checkout now.
+For instance, people who don’t see an item, then you can send them advertisements showing them what life would resemble with your item.
+If people abandon the procedure at checkout, then you can test out a win back campaign along with various offers.
+Like, give $5.00 or 10% OFF as an incentive to those customers, so that they can complete their checkout now.

 In spite of the fact that this is automatic tracking in Google Analytics, which you can simply use to track shopping cart abandonment like the old school way.
 In detail, we have laid out the steps below.